LLNL/merlin/docs/source/modules/installation/installation.rst

 ++++++++++++

 A redis server is required for the celery results backend server, this same server can also be used for the celery broker.
-We will be using merlin's containerized solution however we will need to download one of the supported container platforms avaliable.
+We will be using merlin's containerized server however we will need to download one of the supported container platforms avaliable.
 For the purpose of this tutorial we will be using singularity.